 If you wish to provide additional support material (for instance if there has been marketing collateral or video work associated with your project, initiative, product or service) please provide a link to YouTube or Vimeo, where the judges can view your material.

 The judges will want to feel fully informed about your activity, so please include whatever you feel is appropriate and relevant for your entry.
 If an entry is entered into more than one category, please indicate this clearly, but remember you need to remind the judges of the micro site URL for the support material, each time you enter.

 So, it is important that you include as many visuals as you can to illustrate the contents of your entry.
 The judges don’t want massive photos, but they’d rather have that than small postcard-sized images that are too small to be useful.
 Bottom line: making it easy for our judging panel to see and understand what you did will only help.
 Relying on tiny thumbnail images in your written summary is helpful, but not the best idea.
 Always provide the full size images, too.

 The Micro-Generation Awards are UK-wide business awards.
 The organizers intend that the competition is open to the whole micro-generation sector, but any website that breaks national or international laws or offends public, religious, national or gender-specific sensitivities, or that flouts advertising, promotion or Internet rules (such as spamming) will be disqualified.
 If an entry is disqualified for any reason the entry fees will not be refunded.

 Time is always precious and sometimes writing an entry submission is one of those jobs put off until the last moment.
 For a helping hand to write your awards entries contact:

-Please note that Boost Marketing is a completely independent company that specialises in preparing Awards’ submissions.
-There is no financial relationship between the Micro-Generation Awards and Boost Marketing.
+Please note that Boost Awards is a completely independent company that specialises in preparing Awards’ submissions.
+It was the first and is the largest specialist in preparing awards entries.
+There is no financial relationship between the Micro-Generation Awards and Boost Awards.
 The advice you receive from Boost is confidential.